Consulting 101: What To Do With No Data

 My opinion on making wireframes have ranged from “those are utterly useless” to “I couldn’t do a project without wireframing” over the course of my consulting experience.
 Whether or not you are personally a fan of making wireframes, I have come to find that wireframes are very useful for a number of reasons:

-- Vision – even with a lot of uncertainties during the course of a project, wireframes can help provide your project some vision and end goals.
-By setting a framework for your team to work towards, wireframes can often help align your next steps
+- Vision – even with a lot of uncertainties during the course of a project, wireframes can help provide your project with some vision and end goals.
+By setting a framework for your team to work towards, wireframes can often help align your next steps.

 Below is an example of a wireframe for a client executive dashboard.
 In this situation, there may be no final data source available, but you can use this wireframe for the three reasons listed above.